rcost1/find-me/README.md

 Right now this code takes all headlines from the front page of https://techncruncher.blogspot.com/ and organizes the links and the headline and stores them into a txt file or a MySQL Database.

+Immediately next time i will add duplication protection in the DB and verify before inserting.

 Next, I will write test cases and begin ironing out use cases and handling inputs that shouldnt be entered.

 ## Uses / Future